maizzle/maizzle.com/content/docs/transformers/remove-unused-css.md

 ## Customization

-You may configure the Transformer by passing an options object to `removeUnusedCSS`.
+You may configure this Transformer through the `removeUnusedCSS` key in your `config.js`.

 ### whitelist